stitchdata/docs/_changelog/entries/2021/2021-04-13-xero-v1-increased-currency-precision.md

 ---
 {{ site.data.changelog.metadata.single-integration | flatify }}

-We've increased the `CurrencyRate` field's precision from six decimals to 10 decimals in all tables that have that property.
+We've increased the `CurrencyRate` field's precision from six decimals to 10.
+This affects all tables that contain this field.